raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ### Set up NFS root

-This should now allow your Raspberry Pi client to attempt to boot through until it tries to load a root filesystem (which it doesn't have).
+This should now allow your Raspberry Pi client to attempt to boot through until it tries to load a root file system (which it doesn't have).

-At this point export the `/nfs/client1` filesystem created earlier.
+At this point, export the `/nfs/client1` file system created earlier.

 ```bash
 sudo apt-get install nfs-kernel-server